 Some A Level subjects are now "linear" in structure, meaning that only the exams taken at the end of the two year specification count towards the final A level grade.
-For these subjects AS is now a stand alone qualification, worth 40% of full A level and can only be used if pupils exit the subject at end of AS.
+For these subjects AS is now a stand alone qualification, worth 40% of a full A level.
+Students who complete AS exams but do not continue to study the subject at A2 level will be awarded an AS grade which can be recorded as part of their academic portfolio.